qualcomm/hexagon-mlir/CONTRIBUTING.md

 While we have open‑sourced Hexagon‑MLIR to provide early access, we are not accepting external code contributions or pull requests at this time.
-We will revisit opening to external PRs once core APIs/IR stabilize and our CI/review processes are in place.
+We plan to accept external PRs soon.
+We will announce when we accept contributions.